Interactive Job Sessions§

 For an interactive session, you reserve some compute nodes via the scheduler and then are logged in live, just like on the login nodes.
 These can be used for live visualisation, software debugging, or to work up a script to run your program without having to submit each attempt separately to the queue and wait for it to complete.

 You will be granted an interactive shell after running a command that checks with the scheduler whether the resources you wish to use in your tests/analysis are available.
+Interactive sessions are requested using the qrsh command.
 It typically takes the form:

 qrsh -pe mpi 8 -l mem=512M,h_rt=2:00:00 -now no

-In this example you are asking to run eight parallel processes within an MPI environment, 512MB RAM per process, for a period of two hours (the maximum allowed for interactive sessions).
+In this example you are asking to run eight parallel processes within an MPI environment, 512MB RAM per process, for a period of two hours.

 All job types we support on the system are supported via an interactive session (see our examples section).
 Likewise, all qsub options are supported like regular job submission with the difference that with qrsh they must be given at the command line, and not with any job script (or via -@).

 -now option is useful when a cluster is busy.

 By default qrsh and qlogin jobs will run on the next scheduling